gatsbyjs/gatsby/docs/blog/2018-10-06-deploying-gatsby-to-azure/index.md

 ![Successful sign in](successfullysignedin.png)

 You can now return to VS Code and select your subscription and then your storage account.
-There will only be one option for each.

 Selecting the storage account will begin the deployment.

 > If you have previously deployed you will see a dialog asking if you want to delete your files and redeploy.

-Next you will see a message in the bottom right of VS Code confirming that your blog has been deployed.
+In a few seconds, you will see a message in the bottom right of VS Code confirming that your blog has been deployed!

 ![Successful deployment](deploymentcomplete.png)

-Good news! you can now browse to your blog! congratulations! you've just deployed your Gatsby blog to Azure!
+Good news! you can now browse to your blog! on the address given in the dialog.
+Congratulations! you've just deployed your Gatsby blog to Azure!